 Baby, it’s cold outside.
 The temperature here in the Northeast has dipped to frigid levels.
 But rather than dream of warm beaches and umbrella drinks, we say bring it on!
-We’re doing a trust fall into winter by adopting hygge.
+We’re adopting hygge.

 Hygge (pronounced hoo’-guh or hyoo’-guh) is the Danish art of coziness or togetherness, although most argue that the term does not have an exact English counterpart.
 Coziness will do.
 Hygge comes with rules, all to guarantee your mental and physical wellbeing during the dark, cold winter months.
-It has reportedly taken over England.
-As a November 2016 article in The Guardian riffed:
+What began in Denmark began a worldwide sweep in 2016, beginning with England.
+As an article in The Guardian wryly noted:

 Inescapably and suddenly, Britain has been invaded by hygge.
 The Danish word, previously unknown to all but the most hardcore Scandophiles, is now the subject of an avalanche of books, hundreds of Identikit newspaper features, and endless department-store winter displays.
 Every story on the subject explains that the word defies literal translation, before offering “cosiness” as a workable approximation – it’s not exactly that, but rather, a feeling of calm togetherness and the enjoyment of simple pleasures, perhaps illuminated by the gentle flicker of candlelight.